Financial Wellness

 How do salary sacrifice pensions work and what are the benefits to employers?

-A salary sacrifice pension could be good way for employees to keep more of their bonus.
-But how does it work and how does it benefit employers?
+With end-of-year-bonus season fast approaching, a salary sacrifice pension could be good way for employees to keep more of their bonus.
+And with employer National Insurance set to rise following the recent Autumn Budget announcements, it could be a more attractive option for employers too.
 Our guide explains all.

 As we approach end-of-year-bonus season, the bumper pay day could provide a welcome respite.
 And for those who are worried about their financial situation, using salary sacrifice could make their money go further – and help give their financial wellbeing a much-needed boost.